geeksterin/Apr22-DSA-Fundamentals/09. Math/Readme.md

 2. **|** : Bitwise OR **(This is equivalent to bitwise OR)**
 3. **^** : Bitwise XOR
     - Odd ones detector (BEST WAY)
-    - Addition with modulo 2
+    - Addition of bits modulo 2
+    - Observation: Same numbers cancel out each other when XORed .
 4. **<<** : Bitwise left shift , a shift of k steps towards left is equal to multiplying by 2^k.
 5. **>>** : Bitwise right shift , a shift of k steps towards right is dividing by 2^k.
 6. **~**  : Bitwise complement